 - Sift together the powdered sugar and almond flour, then set aside.

 - Bake the macarons in the preheated oven for 16 minutes, rotating once halfway through.
-Then, remove them from the oven and let cool completely on the baking sheet.
+Then, remove them from the oven and let them cool completely on the baking sheet.

-- Make the buttercream: In a stand mixer fitted with a paddle attachment (or a large bowl with a handheld mixer), beat together the unsalted butter and cream cheese until light and fluffy, about 3-5 minutes.
+- In a stand mixer fitted with a paddle attachment (or a large bowl with a handheld mixer), beat together the unsalted butter and cream cheese until light and fluffy, about 3-5 minutes.
 Then, add in the powdered sugar, lemon juice, vanilla extract, and pinch of salt, and continue mixing until well combined.
 Scrape the sides of the bowl well with a rubber spatula to incorporate all the ingredients evenly.

-- Assemble the macarons: Transfer the buttercream to a pastry bag fitted with a round tip.
-Once the macarons have cooled completely, pipe the buttercream onto one macaron, then sandwich another macaron on top.
-Repeat the process for all the macarons, then serve.
+- Once the macarons have cooled completely, pipe a ring of buttercream onto one macaron, then pipe one tablespoon of lemon curd into the center before gently sandwiching another macaron on top.
+Repeat this process for all the macarons.

 Notes

-- In the past, I have had issues when trying to bake two trays of macarons at once, so I usually bake one tray at a time.
+- Baking: In the past, I have had issues when trying to bake two trays of macarons at once, so I usually bake one tray at a time.
 However, this might not be an issue for you depending on your oven quality.

 - Prep Time: 25 minutes

-- Cook Time: 15 minutes
+- Cook Time: 16 minutes

 - Category: Dessert